InstaGuard/InstaGuard/README.md

 How to setup apify on your computer:

+- `npm i`

--create apify actor with a variable directUrl instead of a real name
+- create apify actor with a variable directUrl instead of a real name

--change apify actor id to your apify actor
+- change apify actor id to your apify actor

--change apify token to your token that is in your setting
+- change apify token to your token that is in your setting